 This is a long-term project to establish a northwestern hub for creative and scholarly exchange and professional development in the arts.
 Located in the historic community of Hazelton in the heart of Gitxsan territory, the building currently houses a multifunctional, fully-accessible community arts space.
-Future phases will include developing a commercial kitchen, community studios and artist residency.
-Click to read more.
+Future phases will include developing a commercial kitchen, community studios and residency for artists and scholars.
+Read more.

 Extraction: Art at the Edge of the Abyss

-I am one of many participants in this multimedia, multi-venue, cross-border art intervention that investigates the extractive industry in all of its forms (from mining and drilling to the reckless exploitation of water, soil, trees, marine life, and other natural resources).
+This multimedia, multi-venue, cross-border art intervention investigates the extractive industry in all its forms, from mining and drilling to the reckless exploitation of water, soil, trees, marine life, and other natural resources.
 The project will expose and interrogate extraction’s dangerous social and environmental consequences, from the damage done to people, especially indigenous and disenfranchised communities, to ravaged landscapes, poisoned water and climate change.
 Read more.